 Hostname: If you're using a subdomain, this is the first segment (ex. for

 house here).
 If you're using the top-level domain (ex. "your-home-server.com"), put

-Username: This is the top level domain with no subdomain (ex.
+Username: For Namecheap, this is the top level domain with no subdomain (ex.

 Password: This is the password from the Namecheap settings (ex.